barackd222/barackd222.github.io/assets/handsonlabs/createtheoccsstack.md

 Do a **GET** Request.
 It should return an empty collection of Physicians.

-Do some **POST** Request to add some Physicians and Patients.
+Do some **POST** Requests to add some Physicians and Patients.
 Then repeat the **GET** Request to confirm that the new record were fetched from the MongoDB database via the API call.

 <br>
 <br>